maboiteaspam/c2-bin/README.md

               install  Run composer install command
      composer-install  Get composer, then run install
       composer-update  Get composer, then run update
-                 link  Link another local package to that project.
+           require-gh  Install a github repository then run composer update. add-gh-require  Add a github repository to the composer.json link  Link another local package to that project.
 Useful for development under windows.
 ```